cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 We will attempt to use tools that are built on modern, powerful and efficient python ecosystems.
 In particular, we will use the **Columnar Object Framework For Effective Analysis** ([Coffea](https://coffeateam.github.io/coffea/)), which will provide us with *basic tools and wrappers for enabling not-too-alien syntax when running columnar Collider HEP analysis*.

 >
-> Before we begin, we will run these commands in a jupyter notebook, which we will be starting in the python container as
+> Before we begin, let us mention that we will run these commands in a jupyter notebook, which can be started in the python container as
 >
 > ~~~
 > jupyter-lab --ip=0.0.0.0 --no-browser